 Aiolou Street is the first street to have been paved in the city of Athens, back in the 19th century, and among the first to be a pedestrian area.
 Today, it is one of the main shopping streets of Athens.

 This street spreads from the Thissio subway station all the way to Hadrian’s Library.
-With Greek taverns on one side and a beautiful view of the Ancient Agora and the Acropolis on the other, it’s a great place to dine out!
+With Greek taverns on one side and a beautiful view of the Ancient Agora and the Acropolis on the other, it’s probably one of the best Athens streets to find a great place to dine out!

 It actually continues from the other side of Hadrian’s Library, taking you near Hadrian’s Arch.